How To - Build a Cross-Band Full-Duplex AllStar Node Using a Mobile Radio

 Wi-Fi Setup for nodes with a Desktop GUI

-To simplify WiFi network management a desktop environment can be set up on the node such as MATE along with a small ~11-15" LCD monitor and USB keyboard/trackpad – or use an inexpensive Netbook or small Laptop instead of a MiniPC.
+To simplify WiFi network management a Desktop Environment (DE) can be set up on the node such as MATE along with a small LCD monitor and USB keyboard/trackpad – or use an inexpensive Netbook or small Laptop instead of a MiniPC.
 Connecting is then as simple as clicking on the network icon and selecting the WiFi network.
+The DE should then be configured for auto-login so that WiFi will auto-connect after bootup without needing to turn on a monitor and manually log in with a keyboard.

 If you often travel and connect to various WiFi networks, using a small laptop or netbook for the node computer rather than a 3040 can make things much easier to manage.
 These are available for around the same price as 3040's which is a quite a deal considering they include an LCD, keyboard, trackpad and battery.
 I have used a small Asus netbook that came with Linux Mint preinstalled (was only $50 on ebay) and it works perfectly.
 This makes for an innovative node product that in addition to being an AllStar node works as a regular laptop and runs 1,000's of free programs available on Linux.
 Small laptops are slightly more expensive but still < $100, and have a nicer keyboard, more I/Os, and better performance.